 Len couldn't believe his luck!!!
 He was about to actually meet

 the famed Theresa Vaughn!!!
-Stephanie was excited too, but not
+Stephanie felt excited too, but not

 nearly as much as Len because--by never having been exposed to the

-appreciate Theresa fully, merely based only on what she had recently
+appreciate Theresa fully, merely based only on the things she recently

-heard of her from Len and seen of her on stage, though amazing it
+heard about her from Len and saw of her on stage, however amazing it

 incomparable Theresa Vaughn deserved admiration!
 There was none